 Aspect lifetime in Metalama

-The difference in aspect lifetime has major implications for the way aspects are designed.
+The difference in aspect lifetime has significant implications for how aspects are designed.

 Metalama templates should generate succinct code.
-In PostSharp, advice methods could be long and complex because they were actually independent C# methods, compiled and JIT-compiled just one, and executed at run time.
+In PostSharp, advice methods could be long and complex as they were independent C# methods, compiled and JIT-compiled just once, and executed at run time.
 However, in Metalama, advice methods are templates.
-They can be long, but it is important that the code they are generating is short.
-This code will need to be compiled and JIT-compiled as many times as the advice is applied, so potentially thousands of times.
+They can be long, but the code they generate must preferably be short.
+This code must be compiled and JIT-compiled as often as the aspect is applied, so potentially thousands of times.
 Any logic that may repeat itself should be moved into run-time helper classes.

 Aspect instances in Metalama can be shared by several declarations

 Some aspects are applied to a declaration in a project but affect other projects that reference the main project (as a project or as a package).
 For instance, an aspect may be applied to a base class in a project.
-If this aspect is inheritable, it will also be automatically applied to all classes that derive from this base class.
-For details, see Aspect Inheritance.
+If this aspect is inheritable, it will be automatically applied to all classes derived from this base class.
+For details, see Applying aspects to derived types.

-The way how inheritance is implemented differs between Metalama and PostSharp.
+The implementation of inheritance differs between Metalama and PostSharp.

-In PostSharp, each inherited aspect instance is instantiated again from the custom attribute from which it stems (i.e. to be exact, it is deserialized from the custom attribute).
-This mechanism for intra-project inheritance as well as for cross-project inheritance.
+In PostSharp, each inherited aspect instance is instantiated again from the custom attribute from which it originates (i.e., to be exact, it is deserialized from the custom attribute).
+This mechanism is used for intra-project inheritance as well as for cross-project inheritance.

-In Metalama, the mechanism is different inside a project than across projects.
+In Metalama, the mechanism differs inside a project and across projects.

 Inside a project, the same aspect instance is shared among all declarations that inherit this aspect.
 This is why aspect classes should be written in an immutable style.

 For cross-project inheritance or validators, inheritable aspect instances are serialized and stored as a managed resource using the Metalama.Framework.Serialization namespace into the assembly being built.
-In child projects, one new aspect instance is created by deserializing the serialized aspect of the base declaration, and this deserialized instance is then shared by all derived declarations inheriting the aspect.
+In child projects, one new aspect instance is created by deserializing the serialized aspect of the base declaration.
+This deserialized instance is then shared by all derived declarations inheriting the aspect.